OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 A number of Microsoft apps are included with Windows and others are available in Microsoft Store.
 Some of those apps include:

 **Maps app.** The Maps app provides location-based services and uses Bing services to process your searches within the Maps app.
+When Maps App has access to your location, and you have enabled location-based services in Windows, when you use the “@” key to initiate a search in supported text boxes in Windows apps, Bing services collects the text you type after the “@” key to provide location-based suggestions.
 Please see the Bing section of this privacy statement to learn more about these Bing-powered experiences.
 When the Maps app has access to your location, even when the app is not in use, Microsoft may collect de-identified location data from your device to improve Microsoft's services.
 You can disable the Maps app's access to your location by turning off the location service or turning off the Maps app's access to the location service.

 You can keep track of your favorite places and recent map searches in the Maps app.
 Your favorite places and search history will be included as search suggestions.
 If you're signed in with your Microsoft account, your favorite places, search history, and certain app settings will be synced across other devices and services (for example, Cortana).
 See Sync Settings above for more information.